 Resonance in pipes - standing wave pattern absorption of sound in pipes - long wavelength limit - Helmoltz resonator - acoustic impedance - reflection and transmission of waves in pipe - acoustic filters - low pass, high pass and band pass.
 Noise, Signal detection, Hearing and speech.
-Noise, spectrum level and band level - combing band levels and tones detecting signals in noise - fundamental properties of hearing - loudness level and loudness - pitch and frequency - voice.
+Noise, spectrum level and band level - combing band levels and tones - detecting signals in noise - fundamental properties of hearing - loudness level and loudness - pitch and frequency - voice.

-ARCHITECTURAL ACOUSTICS
+UNIT IV ARCHITECTURAL ACOUSTICS

-Sound in endosure - A simple model for the growth of sound in a room - reverberation time -Sabine, sound absorption materials - measurement of the acoustic output of sound live acoustics architectural sources rooms factor Environmental Acoustics: Highway noise - noise induced hearing loss - noise and architectural design specification and measurement of some isolation design of portions.
+Sound in endosure - A simple model for the growth of sound in a room - reverberation time - Sabine, sound absorption materials - measurement of the acoustic output of sound sources in live rooms - acoustics factor in architectural design.
+Environmental Acoustics: Highway noise - noise induced hearing loss - noise and architectural design specification and measurement of some isolation design of portions.